 Money will only serve the mind that can match it.
 It is far more important that we focus on giving our son a mind that can match and grow our current level of wealth, than that we keep growing it.

-It also helps us on to the next phase of our life story – old age and accepting death.
+The belief that we are warriors now, not innocent, happy young folk, also helps us on to the next phase of our life story – old age and accepting death.
 When you are a maiden or a squire death is tragic.
-When you are exhausted from battle, death is rest, something that you can be happy about (just a little bit).
+When you are exhausted from battle, scarred, used, death is rest, something that you can be happy about (just a little bit).

 This is a subconscious experience for us, an emotional story.
 But you better believe I am out there making friends who are living this story.
 Most parents I meet are still maidens and squires.
 They are not kingdom building and alliances with them are becoming more and more unfulfilling.
 They are married and have children, but seem to have bought into the advertising media pitch that their life purpose should be ... sex.
 I like sex as much as the next person, but as your meaning in life?

 I was having lunch with a friend of mine the other day who is getting her PhD in sexual health.
 She was telling me how important sexual fulfillment is, and when I told her it wasn't a priority to Tom and me, she became worried.
 But upon further questioning it turned out that we have a "healthy" amount of sex.
 Yet we don't make sex dates or have a date night as is recommend for couples with children.
 Just the fact that we like each other is enough to get us into bed.
 I am not holding our relationship out there as a Model For Everyone To Follow, but I think that we are still attracted to each other because of how we see each other.
 Like I said above, there something bonding and super sexy about seeing each other as warriors fighting a battle together.